Sondre198/Semester-Project-2/README.md

 In order to log in the user must provide a email adress ending with @stud.noroff.no

 To run this application locally, you can download the zip file of the repostitory and run locally on you computer.
 I reccommend using the Live Server plug in on VS Code.

+## Style Guide

+For more details on the styling guidelines used in this project, please refer to the [Style Guide](./STYLE_GUIDE.md).